jvornhagen/DoomStyleSpriteExporterForAseprite/README.md

   - If you select an angle you can mirror (eg 2,3,4), a checkbox to enable mirroring appears.
 Ie: Turn POSSA2 to POSSA2A8
   - Check "Only export selected frames?" to do just that
   - Select the File Type
   - Click on File Path to change the location of the exported files.
 No need to name the exported files as the script will name them.
+(Defaults to the open sprites file path)
     - The file path button will display a preview of the name for the first file.
   - Press "Export" to start the export.